Using Docker Container

 wsl -s Ubuntu

-at last, to check if the commands have taken effect with wsl --status command.
+4. Finally, verify that above commands have taken effect using the wsl --status command.

 ../_images/wsl-status.png